Futsch1/form-analyzer/README.md

 form_analyzer.pdf_to_image('questionnaires')
 ```

-The following example shows how to split a single PDF page into two images:
+The following example shows how to split a single PDF page into two images and how to return only the first page:

 ```python
 import form_analyzer